zxhx/DSND_capstone_project_investment-and-trading/README.md

 # Stock Price Prediction
 ## Introduction
 Stock market prediction is the act of trying to determine the future value of a company stock or other financial instrument traded on an exchange.
 Here the prediction is the next day's closing price of cmb China with the stock code 600036.SH.
+The jupyter notebook script could run on the public environment of google colab.

 ## Libraries
+* google.colab
 * Numpy
 * Pandas
 * Scikit Learn